bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 	<figcaption>Figure 2: The partitions tab containing the empty alignment.</figcaption>
 </figure>

 Most of the default tabs in BEAUti relate to inferring the phylogeny, which we will not be doing, so we can skip straight to the **Priors** tab.
-It's worth remembering that a lot of the default parameters in BEAUti are set up for analyses very different to ours, so it's worth checking these thoroughly.
+It's worth remembering that a lot of the default parameters in BEAUti are set up for analyses very different to ours, so we need to check these thoroughly.

 >Select the **Priors** tab and choose **Coalescent Exponential Population** as the tree prior.